Claromentis/app-thankyou/README.md

 A simple application to say thanks to fellow employee

+ * Version 3.1 - for Claromentis 8.2
- * Version 3.x - for Claromentis 8.1 (includes Pages app component)
+ * Version 3.0 - for Claromentis 8.1 (includes Pages app component)
  * Version 2.x - for Claromentis 8.0
  * Version 1.x - for Claromentis 7.3 and 7.4